sec-edgar/sec-edgar/.github/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain SECEdgar's quality
+- Maintain secedgar's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible SECEdgar
+- Engage the community in working toward the best possible secedgar
-- Enable a sustainable system for SECEdgar's maintainers to review contributions
+- Enable a sustainable system for secedgar's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: